PREVIOUS PAGE

 |

 The covers of R-199-171 and R-199-179 (reissued on Vox Records STPL 513 430) of guitarist Carlos Montoya state "Recorded in Spain".
-Could be that the recordings were made when Laszlo Halasz was conducting in Barcelona, and could be that Montoya who lived in the US was vacationing in Spain at the time.
+Could be that the recordings were made when Laszlo Halasz was on tour and conducting in Barcelona, and could be that Montoya who lived in the US was vacationing in Spain at the time.
 One is not always sure if "Recorded in Europe" or in this case "Recorded in Spain" is in all cases correct.
-The recordings could have been ready tapes were often bought by Gabor.
+The recordings could have been ready tapes or new recordings.
 In any case the annotation "Recorded in Europe" was often an easy way to avoid questions by the officials of the union.
 I do not have a copy of the other record of Carlos Montoya (R-199-134) accompanying mezzo-soprano Lydia Ibarrondo.
 This album most likely was recorded in the USA.
-In any case Ibarrondo's "Songs of Spain" (R-199-139) was recorded in the USA.
+In any case Ibarrondo's "Songs of Spain" (R-199-139) was recorded in the USA as she lived there.
 On the latter the mezzo-soprano was accompanied by Miguel Sandoval (piano), and Juan Oñatibia (txistu and tun-tun, on side 2).
 The selections are El vito,Del cabelo ma´s sutil, Molondron, Cancion Castellana, Cantares, La maja dolorosa.
 Granadina, Caminito de Avilés, Charrada, En casa del Tio Vicente, Pastores de la Sierra, Burlesca, Nostalgia, El pano, Vescos.
-Cover and
+Cover